 Er is bovendien nog sprake van een derde vorm van samenwerken waarvan ik momenteel geen voorbeeld heb.
 Deze gaat over het actief participeren van bezoekers bij het creeren van een dynamische expositie.
 De meest democratische en interactieve manier van exposeren.
 Maar wil je dat wel?

+A shorter post to be friendly to readers with little time.
+A possible magic word in exhibition design is cooperation.
 I encountered it for the first time in this article by Haywood and Cairns, but I found a similar reference yesterday in this article by Taxen.
 Or so it would seem perhaps. cooperation is cool, but we are dealing with different forms of cooperation.

 Haywood and Cairns are talking about cooperation with others suring interaction with the exposition as well as, more importantly so according to them, the co-presence of others during the interaction with an exposition